gdibca2022/sharp/README.md

 ## Binaries:

-- SharpImpersonation.exe - token impersonation in C#
+- SharpImpersonation.exe - token impersonation in C#  (not obfuscated)
 - betterBelt.exe - SeatBelt but obfuscated
 - doggo.ps1 - Bloodhound injestor
 - loadyload.exe - netloader to load C# binaries via the web or local paths.
 Web better as don't need to obfuscate target exe.